 Niagara Falls.
 Niagara-on-the-Lake.
 The Shaw Festival.
 The Niagara Wine Route.
 Canada’s largest casino.
-Niagara’s tourist attractions, festivals and special events attract more than 12 million tourists from around the globe each year and they arrive ready to spend.
-Tourism spending in the region is just under $2 billion annually and has a significant impact on the local economy.
+Niagara’s tourist attractions, festivals and special events attract more than 13 million tourists from around the globe each year and they arrive ready to spend.
+Tourism spending in the region is over $2 billion annually and has a significant impact on the local economy.
 It is estimated that every $100 million increase in direct revenue in tourism produces an indirect output of $69 million.

 Tourism in Canada is big business and that’s certainly the case in Niagara.

-While the majority of the over 12 million tourists that arrive in Niagara each year are domestic travellers, over 3 million come from the United States and approximately 650,000 are from overseas.
+While the majority of the over 13 million tourists that arrive in Niagara each year are domestic travellers, over 3 million come from the United States and approximately 1 million are from overseas.

-A closer look at the trip motivators that drive visitors to come to Niagara and spend their share of $1,938,041,000 demonstrates the many reasons for their arrival:
+A closer look at the trip motivators that drive visitors to come to Niagara and spend their share of $2.4 billion demonstrates the many reasons for their arrival: